Post-Investment Financial Management

 Budgeting allows for financial planning and benchmarking and can give your investor peace of mind.

 Investors normally require that a fixed budget be set.
 The aim of any budget is to have a target to work towards.
-Sometimes the same budget that was used in valuing the business can be utilized, however, this budget will need to be broken down into a monthly budget.
+Sometimes the same annual budget that was used in valuing the business can be utilized, however, this budget will need to be broken down into a monthly budget.
 Sometimes such budgets are adjusted for significant changes.
-For example, if you received funding pre-Covid, the budget expectation could be very different as a result of lockdowns and changing business environments.
+For example, if you received funding pre-Covid, the budget expectation could be very different as a result of lockdowns and the ever-changing business landscape.

 Actual results for each month and for the year need to be compared to the proposed budget.
-Any large differences need to be investigated and explained to the investor.
+This is commonly known as actual vs budget.
+Any large discrepancies need to be investigated and explained to the investor which can help with the overall financial management of the business.

-As a follow-on from the budgeting process, the investor will want to know how the budget translates into cash for the business.
+As a next step from the budgeting process, the investor will want to know how the budget translates into cash for the business.

 The cash flow forecast is a financial planning tool that shows the predicted flow of cash in and out of a project or organization each month.
-Forecasting will enable you to plan ahead so that you can anticipate periods of cash shortage and take corrective action.
+Forecasting will enable you to plan ahead so that you can anticipate periods of cash shortage and take corrective action ahead of time.

 Key performance indicators (KPIs) and what they can tell you about the business

-The investor will also want to understand what the KPIs are for the business and how they are tracking compared to budget and history.
+The investor will also want to understand what the KPIs are for the business and how they are tracking compared to budget and historical data.

 Some examples of KPIs include: